wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-5!

+-   !begin-bullet!
--   Update the ggplot2 licence to an MIT license (#4231, #4232, #4233,
+    Update the ggplot2 licence to an MIT license (#4231, #4232, #4233,
     and #4281)

+    !end-bullet!
+-   !begin-bullet!
--   Use vdiffr conditionally so ggplot2 can be tested on systems without vdiffr
+    Use vdiffr conditionally so ggplot2 can be tested on systems without vdiffr

+    !end-bullet!
+-   !begin-bullet!
--   Update tests to work with the new `all.equal()` defaults in R
+    Update tests to work with the new `all.equal()` defaults in R
     \>4.0.3

+    !end-bullet!
+-   !begin-bullet!
--   Fixed a bug that `guide_bins()` mistakenly ignore `override.aes`
-    argument (@yutannihilation, #4085).
+    Fixed a bug that `guide_bins()` mistakenly ignore `override.aes` argument (@yutannihilation, #4085).

+    !end-bullet!

 !end-bullets-5!